Last Updated September 9 2020

 yourgiftologist.com they are automatically forwarded to

-This isn't a perfect solution— observant visitors will notice the URL change in their browser.
-This is more of a halfway solution— get's you enough to put a domain name on your business cards.
+This isn’t a perfect solution— observant visitors will definitely notice the URL change in their browser— but it would let you put a domain name on your business card.